unitrq/hirpc/README.md

 Then `Endpoint` schedules successfully resolved calls for background execution using `CallScheduler` instance and wraps results using `CallRequest.Result` response constructor to construct complete http response with `HTTPCodec.EncodeResults`.

-Package provides `SequentialScheduler` implementation to execute multiple method calls in sequential order and `ConcurrentScheduler` for semaphore-bounded concurrent execution of multiple handlers within request.
+Package provides `SequentialScheduler` implementation to execute multiple method calls in sequential order which is default and `ConcurrentScheduler` for semaphore-bounded concurrent execution of multiple handlers within request.

 *Shared state access within handler methods is subject to proper synchronization by user, since multiple instances of multiple method calls could be running concurrently.*